IBM-Cloud/docs/services/mobilepush/c_web_extensions.md

 ```
 	{: codeblock}

-## Registering the web application
+## Registering the Chrome Apps and Extensions
 {: #web_register}

 Use the `register()` API to register the device with {{site.data.keyword.mobilepushshort}} service.
 For registering from Google Chrome, add the Firebase Cloud Messaging (FCM) or Google Cloud Messaging (GCM) API Key and Web Site URL in the Bluemix {{site.data.keyword.mobilepushshort}} service web configuration dashboard.
 For more information, see [Configuring credentials for Google Cloud Messaging](t_push_provider_android.html) under Chrome setup.